 I'd packed away my handmade Japanese santoku blade, with a knife protector and wrapped in a side towel for extra safety, but really, any good chef's knife will do, whether you prefer a Western-style blade or a santoku.
-My favorite widely-available chef's knife is the Misono UX10 8.2-Inch Gyutou, but take a look at my guide to chef's knives for more recommendations.
+My favorite widely-available chef's knife is the Misono UX10 8.2-Inch Gyutou, but take a look at our chef's knife review for more recommendations.

 Sure, a paring knife, a bread knife, and a boning knife don't hurt none to have around, but the chef's knife is by far the most versatile blade in your block.
 Check out our knife skills series for step-by-step demos on how to prepare dozens of different foods.